AlessioRepetto/automated_press_review/README.md

 ## Objectives

+- Surface, from a high-volume multi-source news stream, the information that genuinely matters
+- Retell it concisely and more impartially than any single outlet, by anchoring narration to what multiple sources actually report
 - Ingest and normalise heterogeneous RSS feeds into a clean, deduplicated daily corpus
 - Cluster news semantically without a fixed number of topics, using density-based clustering
 - Extract interpretable key concepts per cluster and connect them in a co-occurrence graph